microsoft/mdatp-devicecontrol/windows/device/Block Read and Write access to specific file _Policy.md

 ## Intune UX

 Intune UX is not supported for this policy because:
+- Windows File groups not supported.
+- File Read (8) is an unsupported access mask
 - File Write (16) is an unsupported access mask
-- Create file evidence with file is an unsupported notification.
+- File Execute (32) is an unsupported access mask
+- Parameters are not supported

 Use [Intune custom settings](#intune-custom-settings) to deploy the policy instead.